 Human rights codes in Canada identify personal characteristics that are protected from discrimination.

-Discrimination is an action or a decision that treats a person or a group badly for reasons such as their race, sex, age or disability.
 The list of personal characteristics includes race; colour; place of origin or ethnic or linguistic origin or nationality; religion, creed or religious belief; sex, including pregnancy; sexual orientation; marital or family status; gender identity; age; and disability.
-These personal characteristics are protected against discrimination; they are referred to as "prohibited grounds of discrimination.
+These personal characteristics are protected against discrimination; they are referred to as prohibited grounds of discrimination.

-The human rights codes protect people from discrimination based on one or more grounds in five parts of society - called social areas.
-The five social areas are employment, housing, services, unions and vocational associations and contracts.
+The human rights codes protect people from discrimination based on one or more grounds in five parts of society called social areas.
+The five social areas are employment, housing, services, unions and vocational associations, and contracts.